Underwater ice hockey: Risks

-Asphyxiation: Underwater Ice Hockey is typically played without a breathing apparatuses.
+Asphyxiation: Underwater ice hockey is typically played without breathing apparatus.
 Only supervising divers wear oxygen tanks while playing; apnea divers wear diving masks for visibility.
 To prevent loss of consciousness due to lack of oxygen, players are switched every thirty to sixty seconds.
 Supervising safety divers can assist an apnea diver if they are unable to reach the surface before losing consciousness.
-So far the safety teams have been able to retrieve everyone.
+So far, the safety teams have been able to retrieve everyone.

 Frostbite: With the frozen temperatures, medical teams must be on alert for any signs of frostbite.
-While there have been no recorded incidents, risk of frostbite is very high.
-Most are not fully aware of the signs of frostbite as they could come off as typical discomforts.
+While there have been no recorded incidents, the risk of frostbite is very high.
+Most are not fully aware of the signs of frostbite, as they could come off as typical discomforts.
 Frost-nip is the earliest of frostbite, where skin may get irritated and turn red.
 Other signs include itchiness or a burning feeling in the afflicted area.
 Affected skin may turn shiny or hard before going into the final stages of frostbite.
-Most are unaware of when they are at risk for frostbite because the affected area eventually loses feeling and people suffering from frostbite may feel warm even though their skin is cold to the touch.
-Medical teams must be wary of early signs of frostbite before the final stage where skin turns blue and nerve damage occurs.
+Most are unaware of when they are at risk for frostbite because the affected area eventually loses feeling, and people suffering from frostbite may feel warm even though their skin is cold to the touch.
+Medical teams must be wary of early signs of frostbite before the final stage, where skin turns blue and nerve damage occurs.
 Treatment for frostbite is to immediately choose means that increase blood flow in those areas to minimize damage.
-Dead skin must be removed and the subject must be warmed.
+Dead skin must be removed, and the subject must be warmed.
 Pain medication is typically administered for nerve pain that can occur during the warming process.
 For minor frostbitten conditions, ibuprofen pain relievers may be used to reduce inflammation.
 Blood thinners may also be taken to help prevent damage to nerves.
-First response treatment of frostbite is to dry skin off and take the patient indoors to warm up.
+The first response to treatment for frostbite is to dry the skin off and take the patient indoors to warm up.

 Most risks are preventable with the use of exposure suits.
-Wet-suits are typically pre-warmed with warm water in order to keep divers warm throughout a frozen competition.
-Three finger mitts are usually recommended.
+Wetsuits are typically pre-warmed with warm water in order to keep divers warm throughout a frozen competition.
+Three-finger mitts are usually recommended.
 Smaller body parts such as fingers, toes, ears, and the nose are at the highest risk for frostbite and are the most vital to keep covered and warmed.
 Divers are also warned against heavy exercise after resurfacing from the ice.
-Decompression sickness has not been studied enough for extreme cold and any measures taken to prevent causing sickness is recommended.
+Decompression sickness has not been studied enough for the extreme cold, and any measures taken to prevent it is recommended.

 Sponsors

 Sponsors, such as Omega, sponsored the tournament in Austria at Weissensee in 2007; furthermore, any organization, company, or individual may sponsor the matches or a championship game.
-However, Unlike in Ice Hockey where sponsor banners are plastered on the walls of the rink, in Underwater Ice Hockey banners are attached under the ice on either side of the goal posts so that they may be seen while the game is recorded underwater.
+However, unlike in ice hockey, where sponsor banners are plastered on the walls of the rink, in underwater ice hockey, banners are attached under the ice on either side of the goal posts so that they may be seen while the game is recorded underwater.